JoshuaGOB/collectionbuilder-csv-abnow/pages/content.md

 permalink: /content.html
 ---
 __Add a Content Page__
 To add a new page, you’ll need to create a new markdown stub or html file and add front matter to it.
-Then, you’ll need to add a link to the new page in your navigation bar.
+Then, you’ll need to add a link to the new page in your nav bar.

 __Follow these steps:__